 You have free access to the LinkedIn Learning online training library.
 LinkedIn Learning offers over 4000 high-quality instructional videos taught by recognised industry experts.
-The content - which covers topics such as software, design, and business skills - ranges from beginner to advanced levels and is available 24/7 on PCs, laptops, tablets, and smart phones.
-Log on using your UCT credentials.
+The content - which covers topics such as software, design, and business skills - ranges

 The LinkedIn Learning mobile app allows you to access the videos on your phone.
 Just download and install it and start learning.